The Xometry app works best with JavaScript enabled!

 3. Predict the behavior of a material under load.

-What Is the Significance of the Yield Point in Structural Design?
+The Significance of the Yield Point in Structural Design

 It is important to know the yield point of a material when designing a structure.
 Every material will behave differently after the yield point than it does before the yield point.
 The most notable difference is the permanent deformation of the material.
 If the yield point of a structure is exceeded, it will no longer have the same dimensions, even when the stress is released.
 Additionally, a brittle material (one that shows little deformation after the yield point) will fail with little or no warning after its yield point has been reached.
 Therefore, engineers typically prefer materials that can experience a large amount of strain after the yield point.